-(1) The Marine Facility Grant Program is available to eligible public project sponsors.

-(2) The Vessel Waste Collection and Boating Infrastructure Grant programs are available to eligible public and private project sponsors.

-(3) The Maintenance Assistance Program is available to eligible public project sponsors.
+- (1) The Boating Facility Grant Program is available to eligible public project sponsors. - (2) The Clean Vessel Act and Boating Infrastructure Grant programs are available to eligible public and private project sponsors. - (3) The Maintenance Assistance Program is available to eligible public project sponsors.

 [Publications: Publications referenced are available from the agency.]
-Stat.
-Auth.: ORS 830.110 & ORS 830.150

-Hist: MB 18-1985, f. & ef.
+Hist.: MB 18-1985, f. & ef.
 10-21-85; MB 11-1987, f.
 5-20-87, ef.
 6-1-87; MB 12-1987, f. & ef.
 6-15-87; MB 7-1992, f. & cert. ef.
 5-15-92; MB 8-1995, f. & cert. ef.
 11-6-95; OSMB 6-1998, f. & cert. ef.
 4-15-98; OSMB 8-2001, f. & cert. ef.
-7-30-01
+7-30-01; OSMB 10-2006, f.
+11-22-06, cert. ef.
+7-1-07

-Marine Facility Grant Program
+Boating Facility Grant Program

-(1) Program Description:

-(a) The Board is authorized by ORS 830.150(2)(a) to provide funds for the construction, rehabilitation, and replacement of boating facilities.
-The program can provide for the acquisition of property and related development projects such as ramps, parking, potable water, sanitation, docks, and other facilities for the convenience of the public using those boating facilities.
+- (1) Program Description: - (a) The Board is authorized by ORS 830.150(2)(a) to provide funds for the construction, rehabilitation, and replacement of boating facilities.
+The program can provide for the acquisition of property and related development projects such as ramps, parking, potable water, sanitation, docks, and other facilities for the convenience and safety of recreational boaters.
 The Board may adopt other policies, guidelines, and procedure manuals as necessary to implement these rules.
 The funds are available to eligible participants on a full grant or matching basis.
 Applicants are strongly encouraged to provide some form of matching funds.
 This will enhance a project's potential for funding.
-The match may be a hard match of dollars, or a soft match of "in-kind" services such as administration, design, labor, and engineering as set forth in the Procedures Guide.
+The applicant's match may be a hard match of cash or a soft match of "in-kind" materials or services such as project administration, design, engineering, force-account labor and permit fees specifically related to the Boating Facility Grant as set forth in the Procedure Guide.
+Eligible permit fees include application fees for US Army Corps of Engineers and Department of State Lands section 404 and section 10 permits, other state and local government permit fees required for construction or other activities associated with the grant, but not system development charges, impact fees, and general government overhead charges, or waterway leases and licenses associated with ownership of property.